hazelcast/fraud-detection-onnx/README.md

 ![Transaction loader success message ](./images/transaction-loader-success.png)

-# Load Feature data and Transaction Inference Jobs into Hazelcast
+# Load Feature data and Fraud Detection Inference Jobs into Hazelcast

 These Feature data jobs will simply load the Customer & Features from JSON and CSV files into [Hazelcast Maps](https://docs.hazelcast.com/hazelcast/5.2/data-structures/map)

 Once these jobs are executed, the fraud inference pipeline will also be deployed.
-This will start processing incoming transactions from Kafka
+This will start processing transactions in Kafka

 First, go into the feature-data-loader folder
 ```